-Observation Notes: Found in a garage in the winter in Saskatchewan, Canada.
+Observation notes: Found in a garage in the winter in Saskatchewan, Canada.
 Temperature was above 0 for the last couple of days.
 Highly unusual to see any species of butterflies in our winter

-Verified By: alchem30
+Verified by: alchem30

-Record Verified Date: March 07, 2017
+Verified date: March 07, 2017

-Review Notes: This butterfly is a Compton Tortoiseshell.
+Coordinator notes: This butterfly is a Compton Tortoiseshell.
 Though it seems remarkable to see butterflies in Saskatchewan at the height of the winter, this butterfly does hibernate and appears to have come out of hibernation due to the recent warm weather.
 You can often find these butterflies most fresh in July and August but hibernating specimens can often be seen later in the fall to June of the following year.
 This particular individual shows some wear indicative of hibernating.